hmfehr/reading-notes.md/README.md

 # **My code Fellows Reading Notes!**
-Where i put all my reading notes.
+###Where i put all my reading notes.

 Hi my name is **Hunter**, im *excited* and *nervous* to learn coding.

-growth mindset is the power to overcome obsticles in the way.
+Growth mindset is the power to overcome obsticles in the way.

 3 Reminders to keep my growth mindset.